 Companies in the exploration stage face a variety of risks and investments are highly speculative.
 While unable to eliminate all of them, the Company aims at managing and reducing such risks as much as possible.
 The Company faces a variety of risk factors such as project feasibility and practically, risks related to determining the validity of mineral property title claims, commodities prices and environmental laws and regulations.
 Management monitors its activities and those factors that could impact them in order to manage risk and make timely decisions.

-There have been no material changes in the risks and uncertainties affecting the Company that were discussed in the Company's 2014 Annual Information Form, located on SEDAR at www.sedar.com.
+Readers are referred to the Company's 2015 Annual Information Form, located on SEDAR at www.sedar.com, for a full list of applicable risk factors.